- Solar advice hub

 Also, all of Octopus Flux’s export rates are lower than Intelligent Octopus Flux’s, so when you do sell your excess solar electricity, you’ll make less money from it.

-Octopus Flux is an excellent option for anyone who already has a solar battery or doesn’t want to buy a GivEnergy one, but overall, Intelligent Octopus Flux is the best export tariff.
+Octopus Flux is an excellent option for anyone who isn't able to get a compatible battery but, overall, Intelligent Octopus Flux is the better export tariff.

 What rates does Intelligent Octopus Flux pay?